 These two lovers have laughed together for ten years.
 They decided to go about wedding planning with the attitude of creating something low stress, but something that felt like ‘them’.
 Their Collingwood Children’s Farm wedding that wasn’t filled with the usual expectations and traditions.
 Instead, it was a day that was uniquely and unapologetically them.

 THE LOVE STORY

-We are a couple of introverts who live in the beautiful seaside town of Portarlington, a few hours outside of Melbourne with our cat Boots and Insta-famous dog, Huckleberry.
+We are a couple of introverts who’ve been dating for ten years.
+Together we live in the beautiful seaside town of Portarlington, a few hours outside of Melbourne, with our cat Boots, and Insta-famous dog, Huckleberry.

 Early in our relationship, Heidi would bring Cayla her favorite cupcakes and replace her biros with joke electric shock pens.
 Cayla would travel hours to spend time with Heidi.
 We have always had fun together and are an exceptional team.
 Heidi’s creativity, playfulness, and wit undermine Cayla’s tendency to be a workaholic.
 Cayla’s tenacity, organization, and nous helps turn Heidi’s creative vision into plans.